25 Creative Hobbies to Try When You Feel Overwhelmed

 8. Clay Sculpting

+Multiple studies show that working with clay measurably lowers cortisol, reduces anxiety, and activates the kind of brain waves associated with meditative states.
 The reason is tactile.
 When your hands knead and press clay, your touch receptors send grounding signals directly to your nervous system.
-It is one of the most direct routes from overwhelmed to okay that we have.
+It's one of the most direct routes from overwhelmed to okay that exists.

 Air-dry clay costs a few dollars.
 No kiln required.
 No experience required.
 Just squeeze it.